• Twitter

 • Participate in national scientific meetings, study groups, public dialogues and scientific publications.

-• APsA offers social, scientific, and political networking opportunities – the Association is small enough for all members to be meaningfully involved, yet large enough to provide a diversity of experience and perspectives.
+• APsA offers social, scientific, and political networking opportunities – the Association is small enough for all members to be meaningfully involved, yet large enough to provide a diversity of experiences and perspectives.

 • Receive preferred subscription rates to the Journal of the American Psychoanalytic Association.